JGarnica22/PSlab/trackViewer/README.md

 <br/>

 ### BED files:
-BED (Browser Extensible Data) files are easy to prepare, they can usually be created from .txt files.
+BED (Browser Extensible Data) format will be used for data indicating selected regions, such as location of active enhacers or location of differentially methylated regions (DMR).

 A BED file has the following format:

 - BED lines have 3 required fields and nine additional optional fields.
 - The number of fields per line must be consistent throughout any single set of data in an annotation track.